LplusKira/SNE_lab/README.md

 The corresponding shell scripts in bin/ handles the transformation of raw data to the designated formatted data.
 For example, ego-net.sh handles the generation of the formatted files for ego-net's datasets.

-Will record statistics to report/ and log current status to stdout Report file format is depicted in statevalidator
+Will record statistics (rawFile) to report/ and log current status to stdout 'rawFile' format is depicted in statevalidator

 # Ref:
 0. [Dataset](http://files.grouplens.org/datasets/movielens/ml-100k.zip) for ml-100k